-The Department of Public Safety (DPS) provides uniformed security officers on campus, along with Telecommunications staff who are available by phone, at all times of the day and night.
-Department members regularly patrol campus on foot and in cruisers, and they respond to emergencies.
-Public Safety reports to the Executive Vice President for Finance and Administration.
-Public Safety officers do not act in the capacity of sworn law enforcement and don't have the power to make arrests but work closely with local law-enforcement agencies.
-Public Safety officers have the authority to stop individuals on campus and to request identification.
-They also can issue parking tickets and notices against trespass.
+The Security Department is a contracted service that provides uniformed security officers on campus at all times.
+Department members regularly patrol campus on foot and respond to emergencies.
+The Security Department reports to the Executive Assistant to the Vice President.
+Security officers are not sworn law enforcement and do not have the power to make arrests but work closely with local law enforcement agencies.
+Security officers have the authority to stop individuals on campus and request identification.
+They also can issue parking tickets and notices of trespass.